MLChain/MLChain/docker/README.md

 ## README for docker Deployment

-Welcome to the new `docker` directory for deploying Dify using Docker Compose.
+Welcome to the new `docker` directory for deploying Mlchain using Docker Compose.
 This README outlines the updates, deployment instructions, and migration details for existing users.

 ### What's Updated
 - **Persistent Environment Variables**: Environment variables are now managed through a `.env` file, ensuring that your configurations persist across deployments.